scalastuff/scalaleafs/setup-sbt.md

 ## Eclipse configuration

-To generate or update eclipse project files based on the SBT project definition, run eclipse on the SBT command-line:
+To generate or update eclipse project files, run eclipse on the SBT command-line.
+This will add dependencies and set source folders based on the SBT project definition.

 {% highlight scala %}
 > eclipse